Louisiana Hourly Paycheck Calculator

 2016Verify with LWC

 Louisiana generally follows the federal Fair Labor Standards Act (FLSA).
-White-collar exemption depends on duties tests and meeting the federal salary-basis threshold; job titles alone don’t confer exemption.
-Confirm Louisiana minimum wage/tip credit, hospitality rules, and industry-specific exceptions when classifying roles and calculating overtime.
+White-collar exemption depends on duties tests and meeting the federal salary-basis threshold.
+Job titles alone do not confer exemption.
+Confirm Louisiana minimum wage, tip credit, hospitality rules, and industry-specific exceptions when classifying roles and calculating overtime.

 Median Household Income: Louisiana — 10 Years